olgaolgachloe/2doMobile/README.md

 # 2DO App
-## member: Lin Cao, Rui Chao, Yanwen Duan and Yixuan Liao
+## Contributor: Lin Cao, Rui Chao, Yanwen Duan and Yixuan Liao
 ## Description: 2Do is an easy and practical application to plan and organize your TO-DO tasks at home, school, or work.